 To speak of an “ideology” always implies that there is an alternative one that somebody else, differently positioned, might hold.
 An ideology, then, is something contestable.
 This is the case even though the ideology itself, viewed from inside, as it were, may be a totalizing vision, purporting to account for everything and everyone in the world.
 It is generally the outsider, the “unbeliever,” who calls this vision an ideology.
 But even among insiders, there is usually the recognition that unbelievers exist.
 Implicitly, there is some sense of contestation.
 (Gal and Irvine 2019, 13)

-Hence, we assume that what design and ‘good design’ is, is often not consensual but controversial both in details and fundamentally.
-Such controversies emerge in metapragmatic discourse on design, which is a prime source for our analysis.
+That is, whether and how objects are being evaluated is depending on more or less discursively shared beliefs.
+As our example will demonstrate, such contestation often manifest in metapragmatic discourse where “various representations of reality which are pitted against each other – discursively – with the aim of gaining authority for one particular representation” (Blommaert 1999, 9).
+‘Good’ (and ‘bad’) design, therefore, is considered to be an inherently discursive construct, based on more or less explicated normative assumptions about what ought to be ‘the case’.
+Drawing on this, we also assume that what design and ‘good design’ is, is often not consensual but controversial both in details and fundamentally.
+In order to shed light on this empirically, we focus on metapragmatic controversies that emerge in metapragmatic discourse on design in our analysis with the aim of highlighting implicit and explicit normative assumptions.

 Drawing on these theoretical grounds, we are now turning back to the actual case.
 In what follows, more background information on the GNOME project is first given.
 Then, we will go on to focus on the ideologies of design and their contestation by example of some empirical insights.